1964 Zagreb flood: Improvements to flood defences

 According to Hrvatske vode, in the Zagreb urban area between Podsused and Mičevec Bridges, the embankments exceed the crest of a 1,000-year flood by a metre (3.3 ft).
 However, surrounding towns and villages are protected by lower and less secure embankments.
 As such, low-lying parts of the surrounding area remain in danger from flooding.
 The flood of 1964 was the last devastating river flood in Zagreb.
 Some of the later Sava Valley floods, such as the ones in 1979 and 2014 have produced localised groundwater flooding in a few streets in Kajzerica and Jarun.
 The 1990 Sava Valley flood broke the 1933 high water mark in Radeče by another 54 cm and caused much damage in Zagreb's surroundings, especially the area of Samobor and Zaprešić, but the city proper was spared, except for the (by then already decommissioned) Jakuševec Bridge, which was carried away by the river current.
 The levels of flooding of 1964 and before have not recurred as of 2021.

 Progress on the Sava–Odra–Sava Canal stopped in the 1970s.
 It was initially intended to extend along the Odra's course all the way to the Sava, but today ends in the Odra Field.
 This increases the flood risk in the Odra Valley; during the 1990 Sava Valley flood, high inflow into the canal caused the Odra to flood the village of Čička Poljana.
 Near Samobor and Zaprešić, the river in parts completely lacks embankments.
-According to academic Stjean Šterc, cutting off the detention basins in this area without completing the Sava–Odra–Sava Canal would increase the risk of flooding in Zagreb.
+According to academic Stjepan Šterc, cutting off the detention basins in this area without completing the Sava–Odra–Sava Canal would increase the risk of flooding in Zagreb.